A Fractional Calculus Framework for Open Quantum Dynamics: From Liouville to Lindblad to Memory Kernels: Numerical Demonstration and Discussion

 with independent boson modes $\{b_k\}$ in thermal equilibrium at inverse temperature $\beta$.
 Since $[H,\sigma_z]=0$, populations are constants of motion; only the off--diagonal element (coherence) decays.
-If we assume an initially fractorized state for the total spin-boson system
+If we assume a factorized state for the total spin-boson system

 with bath state $\rho_B = \frac{e^{-\beta H_B}}{Z_B}$ and bath Hamiltonian $H_B = \sum_k \omega_k b_k^\dagger b_k$.
 Since $\rho_B$ is exactly a Gaussian state, tracing over a thermal Gaussian bath yields the exact coherence (Kubo--Martin--Schwinger identity)~\cite{Leggett1987,Weiss2012,deVega2017},